srush-12-ti/zara-sales/README.md

 ## **Key Steps in the Notebook**

 - Importing and inspecting the dataset
-- Cleaning and preprocessing data (if needed)
+- Cleaning and preprocessing data
 - Analyzing sales volume distribution by price range
 - Visualizing trends using bar plots and other charts
 - Drawing insights for promotions and pricing decisions